wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 var percentage = (double)faithfulCount / totalCount * 100;
 ```

-In this code we perform the following steps:
+In this code, we perform the following steps:

 1. First, we load the test samples we generated earlier.
 2. Next, we use the `faithfulness-metric` prompt to measure the faithfulness of the RAG pipeline for each test sample found in the input file.
 3. Finally, we calculate the score for the faithfulness metric.

 The code for this step of the validation workflow can also be found on [GitHub][GH_FM_SAMPLE].
-It includes a few more details related to setting up the kernel instance, and code to handle indexing of the content similar to how we did it in [#s](#using-the-vector-store-with-a-prompt).
+It includes more details about setting up the faithfulness metric evaluation step, similar to how we did it in [#s](#using-the-vector-store-with-a-prompt).

-Let's take a look at the prompt used to calculate the faithfulness of an answer.
+Let's look at the prompt used to calculate the faithfulness of an answer.
 It looks like this:

 ```handlebars
 Your task is to judge whether the statement is faithful to the context provided.